 In a workers’ compensation case, a third party Utilization Review (“UR”) doctor hired by the insurance and not your treating doctor decides what treatment is “necessary” for your injuries.
 The old saying about a fox guarding the hen house, comes to mind when thinking about UR.
 Despite your doctor saying that you need a medication, therapy, surgery, etc. to treat your workplace injury, your doctor does not get the final say on approval.

 While that is bad enough, the medical standards (i.e., the Medical Treatment Utilization Schedule [MTUS] and American College of Occupational and Environmental Medicine [ACOEM] Guidelines) used for these reviews are often outdated or misused.
 Even worse, the UR doctors never evaluate the injured worker nor are they even required to be in the United States, much less California.
-The only legal requirement is that they be a doctor licensed by any UR state or the District of Columbia (See 8 CCR §9792.6(i).)
+The only legal requirement is that they be a doctor licensed by any US state or the District of Columbia (See 8 CCR §9792.6(i).)

 Even when treatment is approved, it is delayed by the review system itself.
 Unlike the near immediate access to medical care in the private system, (for instance, picking up a prescription at your local pharmacy the same day as your appointment) UR reviews take five (5) days to complete and another six (6) to eleven (11) days to receive the decision, depending if the UR review company is in or out of California.
 That’s nearly three weeks IF it’s approved.